Siahkamari/Piecewise-linear-regression/Python/README.md

 ## How to run?

-There is class provided which does piece-wise linear regression.
+There is class provided in "dc_regression.py" which does piece-wise linear regression.
 See the main.py for an example on how to use it.